History of ESPN in Timeline

 2001: ESPN Original Entertainment Formed

-March 30, 2003: ESPNHD Launch
+March 30, 2003: ESPNHD launch

-January 2004: ESPN Deportes Became 24-Hour Channel
+January 2004: ESPN Deportes Becomes 24-Hour Sports Channel

 In January 2004, ESPN Deportes became a 24-hour sports channel.

-2004: Last National NHL Games Televised
+2004: ESPN Last Carried NHL Games

-March 4, 2005: ESPNU Launched
+March 4, 2005: ESPNU launch

-In 2005, ESPN MVP, initially known as Mobile ESPN, was an attempt at operating a mobile virtual network operator with exclusive mobile content.
+In 2005, ESPN MVP (initially known as Mobile ESPN) was an attempt at operating a mobile virtual network operator with exclusive mobile content.

-September 2006: ESPN Integrated with ABC Sports
+September 2006: ESPN Integrated with ABC Sports Division

-2006: Lost Sunday Night Football Rights
+2006: ESPN Loses Rights to Sunday Night Football

 March 2008: ESPN Films Created